wrightomated/bbroster-blog/content/posts/journeymen-types.md

 The Restless Try Hards were in shambles last match as their journeyman was a skeleton instead of a zombie.
 The coach swore if they had the additional AV the journeyman would have endured the block and probably won them the game.

-Know no fear, no longer, for now all journeymen types are available for teams that have multiple linemen.
+If you want a zombie you have a zombie!
+Now all journeymen types are available for teams that have multiple linemen.
 Including those ragtag dungeon dwelling folk.